mygitbob/feb24_project_job-market/README.md

 .\setup_jobmarket.ps1
 ```
 ## System Architecture
-The project is divided in five mircoservices, each built as a Docker container.:
+The project is structured into five microservices, each encapsulated within a Docker container:
-- PostgreSQL database server (prebuild image from dockerhub)
+1. PostgreSQL Database Server:
+  Utilizes a prebuilt image from DockerHub to host the project's database.
-- pipeline for ETL and model creation:
+2. ETL and Model Creation Pipeline:
+  - Data Retrieval Service:
-  - data retrieaval service for collecting the raw data
+    Responsible for gathering raw data from various sources.
+  - Transformation Service:
-  - transforamtion service which transforms the raw data and saves them in a PostgreSQL database
+    Transforms the raw data into a standardized format and stores it in a PostgreSQL database.
+  - Model Creation Service:
-  - model creation service that uses the transformed data to create models for the salaray prediction
+    Utilizes the transformed data to develop predictive models for salary estimation.
+3. API Server:
-- api server that uses the created models and the transformed data to deliver a salaray prediction
+  Utilizes the created models and transformed data to provide salary predictions to end-users.

+This architecture ensures modularity and scalability, allowing for efficient management and deployment of each component.
+The microservices architecture also facilitates independent development and scaling of individual services as needed.
 ![System Architecture](report/images/SystemArchitecture.png)
 ## Data Flow
 The data retrieval service extracts the raw data form various data sources and saves them in a local folder.
 The transform server then loads the data from the local folder and